llagerlof/aduanizer/README.md

   -o  output data to the specified file
 ```

-## Exporting data
+## Usage

+The example below exports from a production database all books from the year 2014 into an YML file, then imports this file into another database used in an staging environment.

+### Mapping tables

-You first need a `map` file describing the database relationships of the data
-that's about to be exported.
+The first step is to create a `map` file describing the database relationships between the tables that are going to the be exported.

 Example map.yml: